ST. JOSEPH'S CATHOLIC PRIMARY SCHOOL

 Dungog, NSW 2420

 We are part of the St. Mary's Parish Community and are also linked with St. Patrick's Clarence Town.
-Father Derek is our Parish Priest.
+Father Andrew is our Parish Priest.
 Please click the button below for more information on our Parish.

 MRS. LISA MCNEILLY